Research on Green iguana, Iguana iguana

 In 1988 I started my undergraduate research by studying the diet of green iguanas.
 In the interest of studying their diet without hurting or killing the animals, I caught the animals in the field, climbing the trees where they lived or chasing them down when they were on the ground.
 I developed a method to studying their diet by performing a stomach wash to the animals and obtained the information of what they have eaten lately.
 Luckily the iguanas do not chew the leaves or flowers which allowed me to identify diet to the species level in most cases.
 My work was followed by one of my colleagues (Cesar Molina).
 Cesar and I caught a total of 365 animals of all sizes and identified 125 different items in the diet.

-finding that neonate iguanas have extremely complicated defensive mechanisms to
+that neonate iguanas have extremely complicated defensive mechanisms to avoid

-avoid predation involving group-based strategies that may result in the
+predation involving group-based strategies that may result in the voluntary

-buying, this way, their sisters the possibility to survive and reproduce.
+predators buying, this way, their sisters the possibility to survive and

-Kin selection as well as the complicated dynamics of differntial
+reproduce.
+Kin selection as well as the complicated dynamics of

-survival, mating and reproduction of males and females seem to be involved in
+differntial survival, mating and reproduction of males and females seem to be

-the explanation of this phenomenon; but the last words is still far from being
+involved in the explanation of this phenomenon; but the last words is still far

-said (click here to see the whole article).
-I
+from being said (click here to see the whole article).

 future.
 Due to academic commitments most of this remains largely

-to publish are listed bellow, the remaining are in the proccess
+listed bellow, the remaining are in the proccess of being published.

 Some of the articles that we have